Passage of the Nile

 - View the confluence of the Blue and White Nile in Khartoum

-- See sunset and sunrise over the pyramids of Meroe
+- See the sun set over the pyramids of Meroe

 - Climb the holy mountain of Jebal Barkal